Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 - Don’t wear something strapless.
 You might regret it.

 - Avoid clothing that has words or odd sayings.
-Worse than that: clothes with inappropriate words.
+Worse than that: clothes with inappropriate words or images.

 - Get rid of dog or cat hair.